Introduction to the Hidden Virus

 Other viruses common to human include: the measles virus, Human Herpesvirus 6 (HH6), the cytomegalovirus and enterovirus, which is known to cause chronic fatigue in humans.

-Today we have discussed chronic diseases.
+Today we have discussed chronic diseases and mechanisms of the way the hidden virus can manifest.
 This information will come a long way in managing infections, and I hope it will help you spread awareness on the common persistent infections that could affect us.

 - Hilleman, Maurice R. "Strategies and mechanisms for host and pathogen survival in acute and persistent viral infections."
 Proceedings of the National Academy of Sciences 101.suppl 2 (2004): 14560-14566.